opedrosiqueira/io/README.md

 # io

-simple static method for java standard input/output
+simple static methods for java standard input/output

 it encapsulates as static methods the public methods of the JavaSE System.out and Scanner objects.